 How can I find a psilocybin-friendly therapist?

 The easiest way to find a psilocybin-friendly therapist is to use the therapist database our team at Three Amigos has made!
 We’ve broken down which therapists are open to the idea of psilocybin therapy city-by-city.
-With info on cities from Vancouver, British Columbia all the way over to St. Johns in Newfoundland, you should be able to find a psilocybin-friendly therapist near you.
+With info on cities from Vancouver, British Columbia all the way to St. Johns in Newfoundland, you should be able to find a psilocybin-friendly therapist near you.

 We have provided links to each therapist’s website and urge you to do some research before booking that first appointment.
 Remember, psilocybin therapy is most effective if you have created a real bond and trust with your therapist.
 Ingesting psychedelics places you into a more vulnerable state and having a good support system to help you is the most effective.